pgRouting/pgrouting/src/dijkstra/doc/pgr_dijkstra_v2.rst

 .. warning:: This function signature is deprecated!!!

-    * That means they have been replaced by new signatures and this signature is no longer supported, and may be removed from future versions.
+    * That means it has been replaced by new signature(s)
+    * This signature is no longer supported, and may be removed from future versions.
-    * All code that uses the function signature should be converted to use its replacement :ref:`pgr_dijkstra`.
+    * All code that use this function signature should be converted to use its replacement :ref:`pgr_dijkstra` (One to One).

 Name
 -------------------------------------------------------------------------------